 Within 5 minutes I had arrived, to a queue quietly forming out the door.
 Young, old, men, women all were patiently waiting for their morning pastries and bread.
 Some of the more organized actually reused the paper wrapping from previous days.
 But one thing everyone did; greet the sales assistant politely and no phones in anyone’s hand, well except myself as I was on a photographic mission, Pardon s’il vous plaît.

 Bonjour Madame, and then a discussion would ensure of which I cannot repeat, purely as my French is limited.
 Judging from the demonstrations, smiles and ‘oui’ some pretty in-depth questions were asked as decisions were made in relation to the best pain for the day.

 The queue was orderly and incredibly patient, especially as this Australian Madame pointed and tried her best to say at least a few words of acceptable French, and then proceeded to take photographs, after asking permission of course.

 The quality of ingredients, attention to detail are so obvious here in France and it would seem, appreciated by all.

 The time taken over lunch, when I was studying here last year we would every day, take 2 hours to enjoy 2 or 3 courses (dependent on the meal planned for the evening), 1 glass of wine and time.
 Time to chat and ask how the morning had gone, our expectations for the afternoon.
 Enjoy the moment and savour the food.
 A tradition that many continue to value every day.

-Taking time also honors where the food has come from, the labor put into production and shows respect of the hard work involved.
+Taking time also honours where the food has come from, the labour put into production and shows respect for the hard work involved.